Upcoming Tour Dates

 "Kingfish is one of the most exciting young guitarists in years, with a sound that encompasses B.B.
 King, Jimi Hendrix and Prince." —Rolling Stone

-Kingfish debuted on the Billboard Blues Chart in the #1 position and remained on the chart for an astonishing 91 weeks.
-In addition to receiving a Grammy Award nomination, Kingfish was named the #1 Best Blues Album Of The Year by MOJO.
-Ingram's lead single, Fresh Out (featuring Buddy Guy) was the most played song on Sirius/XM's highly regarded Bluesville channel.
-Kingfish was also #1 on Living Blues magazine's Top 50 Albums Of The Year Radio Chart.
-The New York Times, Rolling Stone, Guitar World, The Washington Post and many other publications shared the joy of their musical discovery with their readers.
-Radio stations around the world played his music at all hours.
+Upon its release in 2019, Kingfish debuted on the Billboard Blues Chart in the #1 position and remained on the chart for an astonishing 91 weeks.
+In addition to receiving a GRAMMY Award nomination, Kingfish was named the #1 Best Blues Album of The Year by UK tastemaker magazine MOJO.
+Ingram's lead single, Fresh Out (featuring Buddy Guy) was the most played song on SiriusXM's highly regarded Bluesville channel.
+Kingfish was also #1 on Living Blues magazine's Top 50 Albums of The Year Radio Chart.
+The New York Times, Rolling Stone, Guitar World, and many other publications shared the joy of their musical discovery with their readers.
 Kingfish was even interviewed by Sir Elton John for his Apple Music Rocketman podcast.

-As soon as 662 dropped on July 23, 2021, fans, critics, and radio stations showered the album with praise.
-It also debuted at #1 on the Billboard Blues Chart.
-Kingfish appeared on NPR's World Café and Mountain Stage, and the album's title track became a "Top Tune" for trendsetting radio station KCRW (Los Angeles).
-MOJO selected 662 as the Best Blues Album Of The Year, while NPR Music said Ingram's playing is "astounding...it's almost like he's singing through the guitar."
+As soon as Ingram's sophomore release, 662, dropped in July 2021, fans, critics, and radio stations showered the album with praise.
+Like Kingfish, it debuted at #1 on the Billboard Blues Chart.
+Ingram appeared on NPR's World Café and Mountain Stage, and the album's title track became a "Top Tune" for trendsetting radio station KCRW (Los Angeles).
+MOJO selected 662 as the Best Blues Album of The Year, while NPR Music said Ingram's playing is "astounding…it's almost like he's singing through the guitar."

-662 won the Grammy Award for Best Contemporary Blues Album, won the Blues Music Award for Best Blues Album, and topped both the DownBeat Critics' Poll and the Living Blues Critics' Poll.
-Since his 2019 debut, Kingfish has been nominated for a total of nine Blues Music Awards and has won them all.
-He's also won nine Living Blues Awards and his momentum has continued to build.
-In July 2022, The Washington Post Magazine ran a 5000-word story on the young musician.
-Kingfish simultaneously appeared on the cover of Guitar World magazine, where the publication exclaimed, "Christone 'Kingfish' Ingram has already made his mark as one of the best, and undoubtedly most exciting, blues guitarists in the world."
+662, won the GRAMMY Award for Best Contemporary Blues Album, won the Blues Music Award for Best Blues Album, and topped both the DownBeat Critics' Poll and the Living Blues Critics' Poll.
+Since his 2019 debut, Kingfish has been nominated for a total of 10 Blues Music Awards and has won them all.
+He's also won 11 Living Blues Awards.
+In 2022, Ingram enlisted indie rapper Big K.R.I.T. for an imaginative and moving remix of his track Another Life Goes By (Mississippi Mix).
+Ingram's original song and accompanying video candidly explore systemic racism, and what it means to grow up Black in America.

 Ingram's appeal beyond blues was immediate.
-Even before he cut his debut album and while still a teenager, many of Ingram's YouTube performance videos garnered millions of views.
-He performed two songs in season two of the Netflix show Luke Cage after the series' lead producer saw one of his videos.
-Both songs appear on the official soundtrack album, which introduced him to a young audience, many of whom had never before heard Ingram's brand of blues.
-As part of Luke Cage promotion, Ingram performed in an NPR Music Tiny Desk Concert with rap legend Rakim, who also appeared in Luke Cage, and, in 2020, Ingram hosted his own NPR Music Tiny Desk (Home) Concert.
+Even before he cut his debut album and while still a teenager, he garnered millions of views of his YouTube live videos.
+He performed two songs in Season Two of the Netflix show Luke Cage, after the series' lead producer saw one of his videos.
+The success of Luke Cage led Ingram to perform on an NPR Music Tiny Desk Concert with rap legend Rakim.
+In 2020, Ingram was invited back to headline his own Tiny Desk Concert.

 Sparked by his non-stop touring, writing and recording schedule, Kingfish's natural talent just keeps growing.
-With his eye-popping guitar playing and his reach-out-and-grab-you-by-the-collar vocals, he performs every song with unmatched passion and precision.
-While his songs tell personal stories, they also tell of shared human experiences.
-With both Kingfish and 662, Christone "Kingfish" Ingram creates contemporary blues music that speaks to his generation and beyond, delivering the full healing power of the blues.
+With his jaw-dropping guitar playing and his reach-out-and-grab-you-by-the-collar vocals, he performs every song with unmatched passion and precision.
+With both Kingfish and 662, Christone "Kingfish" Ingram delivered contemporary blues music that spoke to his generation and beyond, bringing to bear the full healing and hopeful power of the blues.
+Now, Live In London captures Kingfish's lightning in a bottle.
+It's an onstage snapshot of the young singer, songwriter and guitarist creating musical magic in real time, leaving his listeners spellbound and always wanting more.